SMAA Implementation Example with Vireo RHI

 smaaBlendPipeline = vireo->createGraphicPipeline(pipelineConfig);

-The SMAA passes in onRender are integrated with other post-processing passes.
+The SMAA pass in onRender is integrated alongside the other post-processing passes:

 vireo::ResourceState::RENDER_TARGET_COLOR,